-- An annual facilitated self-assessment assurance process with all Business Units linked to areas of the governance framework to prompt consideration of the existence and adequacy of governance arrangements during 2022/23 this approach ensures the engagement of all Executive Directors (ED's) Service Directors (SD's) and Heads of Service (HoS) in the process of assessing governance assurance across the organisation. - The Strategic Risk Register which sets the culture and tone for the management of threats, concerns, and issues across the Council. - The Annual Report of the Head of Internal Audit, Anti-Fraud and Assurance which provides an opinion on the adequacy and effectiveness of the Council's risk management, control, and governance processes - The work of the designated Data Protection Officer (DPO) - The work of the Audit and Governance Committee which includes responsibility for monitoring the development and operation of corporate governance in the Council (the Audit and Governance Committee Annual Report provides further detail of the work of the committee during 2022/23) [Note the Audit and Governance Committee's annual report will be considered at the Committee's July 2023 meeting.
-The link to this will appear in the final Annual Governance Statement] - The Council's internal management processes, such as performance monitoring and reporting; the staff performance and development framework; employee awareness of corporate policies; monitoring of policies such as the corporate complaints and health and safety policies and budget management systems - The report of the Council's External Auditor - The consideration of any significant matters arising in the year. - Recommendations from external review agencies and inspectorates a) Head of Paid Service
+- An annual facilitated self-assessment assurance process with all Business Units linked to areas of the governance framework to prompt consideration of the existence and adequacy of governance arrangements during 2022/23 - this approach ensures the engagement of all Executive Directors (ED's), Service Directors (SD's) and Heads of Service (HoS) in the process of assessing governance assurance across the organisation. - The Strategic Risk Register which sets the culture and tone for the management of threats, concerns, and issues across the Council.

+- The Annual Report of the Head of Internal Audit, Anti-Fraud and Assurance which provides an opinion on the adequacy and effectiveness of the Council's risk management, control, and governance processes. - The work of the designated Data Protection Officer (DPO) - The work of the Audit and Governance Committee which includes responsibility for monitoring the development and operation of corporate governance in the Council (the Audit and Governance Committee Annual Report provides further detail of the work of the committee during 2022/23) [The link to this will appear in the final Annual Governance Statement] - The Council's internal management processes, such as performance monitoring and reporting; the staff performance and development framework; employee awareness of corporate policies; monitoring of policies such as the corporate complaints and health and safety policies and budget management systems. - The report of the Council's External Auditor - The consideration of any significant matters arising in the year. - Recommendations from external review agencies and inspectorates a) Head of Paid Service